CSE11-SU121-Assignments/cse11-pa3-starter/README.md

 We’ve added a file called ```CREDITS.txt``` for you to write these credits into.

+## Resubmission/Late Policy
+- We will not accept this PA late.
+- If you did not submit this PA or did poorly (<75%), you can fix your PA and resubmit it to the PA resubsmission assignment in Gradescope to earn a maximum of 75% the points.
+- If you scored higher than 75% on the origianl PA, we may grade the resubmission, but will not change your original grade.
+- The resubmission will be open for 2 weeks after the PA's original due date.

 ## Drill 1 (autograded)
 Write three classes as described below.
 They do not need to have any methods or constructors.
 Save them in the file ```Drill1.java```.